-Polyscope has been verified to compile in Visual Studio 2019 & 2017; older versions may work but have not been tested!
-Polyscope uses only C++11 language features, but does make advanced use of templates (for instance, SFINAE), with which some past version of MSVC have struggled.
+Polyscope has been verified to compile in Visual Studio 2019 & 2017; other versions should work but have not been tested!
+Polyscope uses only C++11 language features, but does make advanced use of templates (for instance, SFINAE), which some older versions of MSVC do not fully support.
 To test Polyscope on your machine, you can compile the demo app with

 Polyscope packages all of its source code dependencies with the repository.

 On Ubuntu and friends, you may want to

 apt-get install xorg-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev to pull graphics and windowing related headers to build.

 Internally, Polyscope has (very preliminary) support for changing the rendering backend.
 At compile time, CMake flags control which backends Polyscope will be built with, and at runtime one of the available backends can be selected during

 Currently, only a single “real” backend is supported.
 However, an additional “mock” backend enables testing on headless machines.